fluent-plugins-nursery/fluent-plugin-systemd/README.md

 **`filters`**

-_This parameter name is deprecated and should be renamed to `matches`_
+_This parameter name is depreciated and should be renamed to `matches`_

 **`matches`**